Porsche 944 Specialist

 Braunton Engineering provide a wealth of 944 experience from 20 years of dedication to all aspects of the 944 model.
-They can deal with jobs ranging from the annual MOT test in house, through to major engine rebuild, chassis refurbishment (dreaded rusty 944 sills), through to track preparation and uprated modifications for track day or racing.
+They deal with jobs ranging from the annual MOT test in house, through to major engine rebuild, chassis refurbishment (dreaded rusty 944 sills), through to track preparation and modifications for track day or race use.

 The 944 is a fairly complex beast for the small sports car it represents.
-From the transaxle layout, the large cc, four cylinder in-line engine, mounted slant, to the unique chassis and body design, and the oil and water way systems, the torsion bar rear suspension and front stuts and alloy lower wishbone set up, mean the 944 requires an experienced and 944 familiar mechanic to ensure correct maintenance.
+From the transaxle layout, the large cc, four cylinder in-line engine, mounted slant, to the unique chassis and body design.
+With the advanced (for the time) oil and water way systems, the torsion bar rear suspension (& front struts and alloy lower wishbone set up), means the 944 requires an experienced, 944 familiar mechanic to ensure correct maintenance!

 Porsche 944 Cambelt and balance shaft belts, water pump replacement at Braunton Engineering: Periodic maintenance of the engine belts on the 944/968 models is advised.
 If not on the accrued mileage then on the time span since last belt change – according to the cars service history.
 Braunton advise change of belts at 30,000 miles or every 4 years whichever arrives first.

 The rollers and water pump are worth replacing for peace of mind.
 The team have a policy born from experience of fitting new rollers and recommend fitting the water pump as the belt runs the pump (an old, worn water pump can drag on the belt resulting in premature wear or breakdown to the belt), if the water pump has not been replaced within the last 5/6 years, according to service history, then it is best replaced.